 Thelma, who was repairing antique furniture at the time recalls, “I just went blank when I got the news.”

-John said Gilbert, his son, was 58 years old before he had ever laid eyes upon him.
-On October 29th, 2002, Thelma, Wayne, Gilbert and his wife, Jill landed in Pittsburgh, Pennsylvania for a visit to meet with John.
+John said Wayne, his son, was 58 years old before he had ever laid eyes upon him.
+On October 29th, 2002, Thelma, Wayne Gilbert and his wife, Jill landed in Pittsburgh, Pennsylvania for a visit to meet with John.
 During their visit, the couple received an opportunity to discuss how desperately they tried to reach each other.

 After many long distance calls and trips and long conversations about their ages and background, they eventually decided to marry and now live on Meadowbrook Road in Bridgeport, West Virginia.